MisanthropeGirl/schroders/README.md

-# Schroder's technical test
+# React Playground

 My solution may not have gotten me a second interview but I can use this exercise as playground for learning new tools etc. The plan is, starting with Redux, to go about integrating various state management libraries in to the application and then write thorough tests to go with.
 If it fits, I shall also look at adding Next.js.
-If I bash my head for long enough against Google (other search engines are available) without managing to figure things out I'll even resort to seeing if a LLM can be of assistence.
+If I bash my head for long enough against Google (other search engines are available) without managing to figure things out I'll even resort to seeing if a LLM can be of assistance.

-This is not a read me in the traditional sense but rather a diary of thngs I learnt/fought with along the way.
+This is not a read me in the traditional sense but rather a diary of things I learnt/fought with along the way.

 ## 2025-10-04